MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-work-report.md

 ms.date: 10/01/2018
 ms.author: jswymer
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: caf7cf5afe370af0c4294c794c0ff9bc8ff4c31c
-ms.openlocfilehash: ceccc02c841044803337ac53f378451d8f315484
+ms.openlocfilehash: 706464cf1b9a264f7575156c7835540ce3c254b0
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/22/2018

 ---
 # <a name="working-with-reports"></a>Working with Reports
 A report gathers information based on a specified set of criteria, and organises and presents the information in an easy-to-read, printable format.
 There are many reports that you can access throughout the application.
 The reports typically provide information relative to the context of the page you are on.
-For example, the **Customer** window includes reports for the top 10 customers and the sales statistics, and more.
+For example, the **Customer** page includes reports for the top 10 customers and the sales statistics, and more.

 You can find reports in the **Reports** tab on selected pages, or you can use search ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") to find reports by name.